iAndrewCA/astro-middleware-link-header-netlify/README.md

 # astro-middleware-link-header-vercel
-Astro Middleware that generates Link headers for Vercel.
+Astro Middleware that generates Link headers for Netlify.

 Good for setting up 103 Early Hints with CloudFlare.